Seyliard baronets

-The Sylyard, later Seylyiard, later Seyliard Baronetcy, of Delaware in the County of Kent, was a title in the Baronetage of England.
+The Sylyard, later Seylyiard, later Seyliard Baronetcy, of Delaware in Brasted, County of Kent), was a title in the Baronetage of England.
 It was created on 18 June 1661 for John Sylyard.
 The second and third Baronets used the spelling Seylyiard.
 The fourth Baronet used the spelling Seyliard.
 The title became extinct on his death in 1701 at the age of one.

+The Seyliards had been settled in Hever, Kent since the twelfth century.
+Delaware was acquired the Seyliard family by marriage in the fifteenth century.